zip2zip: Inference-Time Adaptive Tokenization via Online Compression: zip2zip

 \textbf{Objective.} Let $\mathcal{D}$ denote the target text distribution.
-Given a language model $\pi_{\theta}$ parameterized by $\theta$, standard pretraining seeks to minimize the causal language modeling (CLM) objective, which corresponds to the expected negative log-probability of data sequences under the model:
+Given a language model $\pi_{\theta}$ parameterized by $\theta$, standard pretraining seeks to minimize the causal language modeling (CLM) objective (see Figure~\ref{fig:dynamic_embedding_and_two_loesses}(b)), which corresponds to the expected negative log-probability of data sequences under the model:

 where $\pi_\theta(y)$ denotes the probability of the token sequence $y$ under the model $\pi_\theta$.

 Let $\mathcal{C}$ be an \textit{online} compression algorithm (e.g., LZW), and $\phi$ be the parameters of the hyper-encoder.
 Given a sequence $y \sim \mathcal{D}$, let $z = \mathcal{C}(y)$ be its compressed form.
 In \texttt{zip2zip}, we aim to optimize the same CLM loss, but over the compressed sequences $z$.
 The training objective becomes: